-- A2.1 For the first compliance year under the WEEE Regulations (i.e. 2014), BIS11 adopted the Fee methodology proposed by the JTA, based on a report prepared by FTI Consulting. - A2.2 In this appendix, we explain the main elements of the Fee methodology which was adopted in 2014 and in five subsequent compliance years and how it fulfils the criteria set out in Section 2.
-It excludes: - (1) the Non-PBS Participant Uplift which was included in the 2016 to 2019 Fee methodologies but which is no longer required because membership of the PBS is now mandatory for all household PCSs; - (2) the Collection Shortfall Factor and POPs adjustment proposed for the 2019 Fee methodology but which was not adopted by Defra and which is not proposed for the 2021 Fee methodology; and - (3) the Covid Compliance Fee Threshold which was adopted for the 2020 Fee methodology as an extraordinary adjustment but which is not proposed for the 2021 Fee methodology.
+- A2.1 For the first compliance year under the WEEE Regulations (i.e. 2014), Department for Business, Innovation & Skills ("BIS") 16 adopted the Fee methodology proposed by the JTA, based on a report prepared by FTI Consulting. - A2.2 In this appendix, we explain the main elements of the Fee methodology which was adopted in 2014 and in eight subsequent compliance years and how it fulfils the criteria set out in Section 2.
+It excludes: - (1) the Non-PBS Participant Uplift which was included in the 2016 to 2019 Fee methodologies but which is no longer required because membership of the PBS is now mandatory for all household PCSs; - (2) the Collection Shortfall Factor and POPs adjustment proposed for the 2019 Fee methodology but which was not adopted by Defra and which is not proposed for the 2023 Fee methodology; - (3) the Cost of Living Compliance Fee threshold proposed for the 2022 Fee methodology but which was not adopted by Defra and which is not proposed for the 2023 Fee methodology; and - (4) the Covid Compliance Fee Threshold which was adopted for the 2020 Fee methodology as an extraordinary adjustment.